Too often, compliance and ethics is perceived as the “business prevention department.”

 This could be in the form of a simple chart-based analysis of the activities, initiatives, etc. that “shielded” your company from trouble and stood in the way of compliance and ethics-related reputational damage.

 C&E Heroes is your chance as a compliance officer to recognize the heroes within your industry.
-The heroes could be people who won any of the above games, or they could be someone within your organization who exemplified exception work in the area of compliance.
+The heroes could be people who won any of the above games, or they could be someone within your organization who exemplified ethical behavior or exceptional work in the area of compliance.
 Obviously, you can’t out whistleblowers, but you can reward openness.

 While these training games, formats, content, and discussion prompts have proven effective, not every engagement tactic is a slam-dunk.
 Even though the following activities didn’t work in my experience, they may produce better results depending on application, industry, employee-preferences, and other factors: